Inmate & Prisoner Locator Search

 Also, it's not unheard of for prisoners to be arrested, charged, and even convicted and sentenced to a term of incarceration without their name being known.
 For example, sometimes illegal immigrants will not disclose their true identity.
 More often, human error can be a factor when data is being passed along through the courts.
 This then results in inaccurate information in these online inmate locator databases.
 This can make it even more difficult to obtain a prisoner's location information.

-Prisons are as likely, if not more likely, to suffer from the same error and technological problems as other organizations, and that can make it difficult to employ an accurate inmate locator search.
+Prisons are as likely to suffer from the same error and technological problems as other organizations, and that can make it difficult to employ an accurate inmate locator search.
 Luckily, most of the state department of corrections' inmate locator tools work well and provide users with the information they are seeking.

 Historical Data on Prison Inmates